Yamaha FJR1300: Transmission

 The FJR1300 uses a five-speed sequential manual gearbox (six-speed from 2016 model onwards) with wide-ratio gears.
 The final-drive is via shaft, encased within the swingarm, which has mono-shock suspension with a remote quick-set two-position adjustable pre-load.

-The FJR1300AE/AS model has an electrically-actuated gearshift and an EFM auto-clutch, the entirety of the system Yamaha calls YCC-S. It's a semi-automatic transmission, so there is no hand-clutch lever on this model.
-Instead, the YCC-S system allows the rider to shift using a set of manually-operated push-buttons on the left handlebar or via the standard foot-operated gear shift lever.
-The clutch is controlled by engine power, the computer momentarily reduces the fuel feed, and the solenoid affects the gear change allowing gear shifts to complete in approximately 0.2 seconds.
-The gearbox pattern is also unconventional in that neutral is at the bottom end of the range, otherwise, the gearbox is identical to the A model.
-The ECU automatically controls the electronic clutch and ignition timing to ensure smooth gear shifting and will actuate the clutch at standstill.
-Stalling the engine is not normally possible.
+The FJR1300AE/AS model has an electrically actuated gearshift and an EFM auto-clutch – together, Yamaha calls this system YCC-S. It is a semi-automatic transmission, so there is no hand-operated clutch lever.
+Instead, the YCC-S system allows the rider to shift using a set of manually operated push-buttons on the left handlebar, or via the standard foot-operated gear-shift lever.
+The clutch is controlled by engine power; when shifting gears, the computer momentarily reduces the fuel feed and a solenoid performs the gear change; gear shifts are performed in approximately 0.2 seconds.
+The gearbox pattern is also unconventional in that neutral is at the bottom end of the range; otherwise, the gearbox is identical to the A model.
+The ECU automatically controls the electronic clutch and the ignition timing to ensure smooth gear shifting, and will actuate the clutch at standstill.
+Stalling the engine is normally not possible.